How Conversion Rate Optimization Affects Website Optimization

 One of CROs most valuable functions is to make it easy for new patients to contact your practice, request more information, and set up their first visit or consultation.
 Bluntly put, if your competitors’ web optimization design makes the process more efficient and understandable to those searching for a new doctor or specialist, they win.
 You lose.

-2. CRO boosts the efficiency and cost effectiveness of website optimization.
+2. Conversion Rate Optimization boosts the efficiency and cost effectiveness of website optimization.

 Web-based marketing ushered in a whole new era of advertising.
 In doing so, it also dramatically drove down the costs of marketing.
 But, of course, this drop in advertising costs is a double-edged sword.
 Not only does digital marketing make it easier for medical practices to advertise their presence, it has made it absolutely critical to do so in order to bring in new patients.